Eitan-brightleaf/go-search/readme.md

 - Use the `link` attribute with any non-empty value to wrap each result in a link to the entry view page in the WordPress admin.

+- If you want to see all the entry meta available as keys for the `search` and `display` attributes pass in `meta` to the display key and the shortcode will return all the available meta-keys for that entry.
+By default, they will be displayed in an unordered HTML list.
+If want to customize that, you can use the `separator` attribute to determine how the values are formated.

 ## Installation
 This shortcode can be installed as a snippet or as a plugin.